JesseMaitland/superglue/README.md

 # Superglue
-## A CLI tool for developing and deploying AWS glue jobs
+## A CLI tool for developing, testing and deploying AWS glue jobs
 ### VERSION 0.4.0

-Superglue is intended to make the development, troubleshooting and deployment of AWS glue jobs simple.
+Superglue makes the development, troubleshooting and deployment of AWS glue jobs simple.
+It also makes creating a shared glue codebase easy and testable

-AWS glue is a powerful technology and is great for processing medium-sized datasets into your datalake, however deployment, deployment and testing of glue jobs is far less straight forward.
-We hope that `superglue` will make working with aws glue simpler than ever for you.

 # Getting Started
 ```